Ravtor-Lebosada/CNN/README.md

-# Personal Project of Ravtor Lebosada
+# Projects for Personal Development

 ## Part 1: AI from Scratch